 Like Arrhenius, Callendar did not foresee the potential detrimental impacts of climate warming.
-Rather, he emphasised the societal benefits that might accrue from increasing temperature: crop production would be enhanced, especially at northerly latitudes, and the return of another deadly ice age would be delayed indefinitely.
-Indeed, as late as the mid-1950s, the famous cartoonist Virgil Partch was gaily illustrating the coming "revolution in weather" and "boom in the north" (Figure 6).
+Rather, he emphasised the societal benefits that might accrue from increasing temperature: crop production would be enhanced, especially at northerly latitudes, and the return of another deadly ice age would be delayed indefinitely.43 Indeed, as late as the mid-1950s, the famous cartoonist Virgil Partch was gaily illustrating the coming "revolution in weather" and "boom in the north" (Figure 6).

 A source of uncertainty with Callendar's calculations had been the role of the ocean, which, as a reservoir, contains fifty times more carbon than that of the atmosphere.
 It could be argued that CO_2 of industrial origin would not remain in the atmosphere for long but would instead be absorbed and sequestered in this vast storage pool.
-The idea was refuted by Roger Revelle, an American oceanographer and climate scientist, who demonstrated that, due to the chemical nature of carbon in volcano in Hawaii, which have shown the progressive year-on-year increase of CO_2 in the atmosphere.
-The dangers of climate change became headline news, with 44 Roger Revelle and Hans E. Suess, "Carbon Dioxide Exchange between Atmosphere and Ocean and the Question of an Increase of Atmospheric CO_2 during the Past Decades," Tellus 9 (1957): 18-27.
+The idea was refuted by Roger Revelle, an American oceanographer and climate scientist, who demonstrated that, due to the chemical nature of carbon in seawater, the ocean is buffered and can only absorb gases from the atmosphere rather slowly.44 The debate surrounding the dangers of climate warming due to the "invisible pollutant"45 was hotting up.
+"Human beings," remarked Revelle, "are now carrying out a large scale geophysical experiment [combustion of fossil fuels] that could not have happened in the past nor be reproduced in future."46 The International Geophysical Year (IGY) arrived in 1956 and Revelle was joined at the Scripps Institution of Oceanography (San Diego, California) by Charles David Keeling, who was to lead an IGY programme on atmospheric CO_2 .
+Keeling thus started the now iconic series of measurements at the Mauna Loa volcano in Hawaii, which have shown the progressive year-on-year increase of CO_2 in the atmosphere.47 The dangers of climate change became headline news, with

+44 Roger Revelle and Hans E. Suess, "Carbon Dioxide Exchange between Atmosphere and Ocean and the Question of an Increase of Atmospheric CO2 during the Past Decades," Tellus 9 (1957): 18-27.